-• . ' 1 2 3 4 the Court having jurisdiction over the matter may order the reimbursement to Washoe County for all or part of the representation at public expense of a person for services provided by the Public Defender, Alternate Public Defender, contract, hourly or capital case appointed counsel.
-5 b.
-Juvenile Matters: 6 the Second Judicial District Court Family Division 7 Juvenile Judge may order the parents of a juvenile to reimburse the county for the reasonable attorney fees 8 and costs of the juvenile's representation, whether 9 10 provided by the Public Defender, Alternate Public Defender, contract, or hourly appointed counsel (NRS 11 62E.300).
-12 13 14 15 16 1. over a istrict Court Judge or Justice of the Peace having jurisdiction a case that is pending in Washoe County shall appoint the oe County Public Defender to represent a party if: 17 a. the person has requested representation; 18 b. the case is of the nature described above as mandating appointment of counsel; 19 20 C. the person has been found eligible by Pretrial Services for representation at public expense; 20 d. the case is not a post conviction proceeding.
-22 2. over a vistrict Court Judge or Justice of the Peace having jurisdiction case that is pending in Washoe County may appoint the oe County Public Defender to represent a party if: 23 a. the person has requested representation; 24 b. the case is of the nature described above as being 25 discretionary as to appointment of representation at public expense; 26 C. the person has been found eligible by Pretrial Services for representation at public expense; 27 d. the case is not a post conviction proceeding.
-IDC 22/2013 6 78/124
+- the District Court Judge or Justice of the Peace having jurisdiction over a case that is pending in Washoe County shall appoint the Washoe County Public Defender to represent a party if: - a. the person has requested representation; - the case is of the nature described above as mandating appointment of counsel; - the person has been found eligible by Pretrial Services for representation at public expense; - d. the case is not a post conviction proceeding. - 2.
+The District Court Judge or Justice of the Peace having jurisdiction over a case that is pending in Washoe County may appoint the Washoe County Public Defender to represent a party if: - a. the person has requested representation; - the case is of the nature described above as being discretionary as to appointment of representation at public expense; - c. the person has been found eligible by Pretrial Services for representation at public expense; - d. the case is not a post conviction proceeding.